-Most of the products in Lefty's range have been specifically designed to solve problems that are encountered by left-handers every day.
+Most of the products in Lefty’s range have been specifically designed to solve problems that are encountered by left-handers every day.
+Others may be standard items that just make life easier for a left-hander.
 It can be a real struggle for many lefties to cut a straight line, open a tin can or prepare a meal.
-Right-handers don't often understand the difficulties faced by lefties in some of these quite simple tasks.
+Right-handers don’t often understand the difficulties faced by lefties in some of these quite simple tasks.

 Of course, there are also some products that are just for fun.
 Just enjoy them!